influxdata/telegraf/plugins/inputs/monit/README.md

 remote hosts, file, file systems, directories and network interfaces managed and watched over by [Monit][monit].

-The use this plugin you should first enable the [HTTPD TCP port][httpd] in Monit.
+To use this plugin you should first enable the [HTTPD TCP port][httpd] in Monit.

 Minimum Version of Monit tested with is 5.16.